 We have provided risk management services to Statoil’s ambitious projects for many years.

 We developed a tailor-made wind management system to safeguard people, the environment and assets during Hywind’s offshore wind operations.

-Before going into production, Hywind’s substructure was towed from Finland to Stavanger in Norway, where it was assembled applying a 2.3 MW turbine.
+Our input started before going into production, with Hywind’s substructure being towed from Finland to Stavanger, Norway.
+Here, the asset was assembled, applying a 2.3 MW turbine.
 Being a research installation, Hywind was subjected to frequent testing thoroughly investigating the technical aspects.
-Further to that, we assessed the installed structure against company and best practice HSE-requirements.
+We also assessed the installed structure against our client’s best practice and HSE requirements.

-One critical factor was the turbine boatlanding.
-To ensure safe entry from the transfer vessel and avoid personnel injuries, the boatlanding procedure needed to be addressed.
-Another essential factor was the communication between turbine personnel and the vessel crew during personnel transfer.
-Although operational restrictions had been established advising caution in rough sea conditions, various operational aspects were tested and modified, such as the vessel-to-turbine access system.
+Several critical factors emerged throughout this project, including solving how best to get personnel safely onto the turbine from a transfer vessel (turbine boatloading).
+Essential to this solution was enabling good communication between turbine personnel and the vessel crew during personnel transfer.
+Although operational restrictions had been established advising caution in rough sea conditions, we tested and modified various operational aspects, such as the vessel-to-turbine access system.

-Furthermore, the emergency response arrangements posed a challenge not only to Statoil but also to the public rescue helicopter service for whom rescuing personnel from a turbine at sea was unfamiliar territory.
+Emergency response arrangements also demanded careful consideration.
+This was a challenge not only for Statoil, but also the public rescue helicopter service for whom rescuing personnel from a turbine at sea was unfamiliar territory.